-You can add raster graphics, colors, and text styles from various Adobe apps, and then access them in XD.
+You can add raster or vector graphics, colors, and character styles from various Adobe apps, and then access them in XD.

-Adobe XD does not support adding assets to Creative Cloud Libraries, or editing them from within XD.
+Adobe XD does not support adding assets to Creative Cloud Libraries.
 You can only bring assets into XD from Creative Cloud Libraries.